 By Brook Dorff

 If you’re reading this, chances are you’re currently on a planet floating in space.
-Yes, this beautiful brilliant home we call Earth, and Friday (Earth Day) was the one day a year we rededicate ourselves to taking care of her.
+Yes, this beautiful brilliant home we call Earth and Earth Day is the one day a year we rededicate ourselves to taking care of her.
 Earth Day is the day we plant all the trees, turn off our lights, conserve our water a little more carefully, and decide we will take care of our home with more diligence.
 After all, our planet takes such good care of us.

 A few years ago, I had the opportunity to see Hubble 3D.
 It was a gorgeous film exploring all the things we’ve gleaned from this wonderful telescope.
 The galaxies we’ve discovered, nebulas and formation of new stars, the new perspectives, and the things we’ve learned about other planets in our solar system.